Dog-friendly workplaces are friendlier to workers, too.

 Dogs are good for team building.

 Dogs just bring people together.
-In fact, at some dog-friendly offices, non-dog-owners will ask if they can play with a co-worker’s pet.
+In fact, at some dog-friendly offices, non-dog-parents will ask if they can play with a co-worker’s pet.
 Co-workers are more likely to bond with each other when there is a dog nearby to act as a catalyst.
 And some bosses will even tell you that workplace gossip decreases when dogs become the topic of conversation instead of people.
 It all builds employee cohesiveness and collaboration—which is what office productivity is all about.

 Guest and clients will feel more welcome.